Jimmy Murray (Gaelic footballer): Inter-county

 Murray's hugely successful inter-county career began in 1939.
 That year he played on a Roscommon team that defeated Limerick in the All-Ireland junior football semi-final, only to lose to Dublin in the final.
 A year later Roscommon returned to win the final with a comprehensive triumph over Westmeath.
 The stock of Roscommon football was on the rise and more experienced players like Jimmy Murray, Dr Donal Keenan (later to serve as president of the GAA), Owensie Hoare and Hugh Gibbons looked forward to the arrival on the senior team of the young players who won All-Ireland minor titles for the county in 1939 and 1941.

 The senior breakthrough came in 1943 when Roscommon defeated Galway in the Connacht final, a victory that Jimmy Murray later described as "our greatest victory until that point".
 They went on to beat Louth in the All-Ireland semi-final and captured their first senior All-Ireland title with a 2-7 to 2-2 win over Cavan.
 Murray’s performance in this match was his finest hour - he had taken Roscommon from oblivion to the All-Ireland title.
 His brother Phelim also played on that team, and again in 1944, when Roscommon defeated the traditional powerhouses of the game, Kerry, to add a second title.
 They were among the select few sets of brothers to play together in and win All-Ireland titles.
 In 1946, Roscommon came tantalisingly close to adding a third title, however, in the All-Ireland final against Kerry, Murray sustained a broken nose, but came back on to the field to almost score a late winning point.
 Kerry won the day by 2-8 to 0-10.

-As a Gaelic footballer, Jimmy Murray was a stylish and tenacious centre forward who made little of his relatively small stature to thrive in an era when physical strength was celebrated.
-He had outstanding leadership qualities, and even today his name is cited in Roscommon and national Gaelic Athletic Association circles as a man to be emulated.
+As a Gaelic footballer, Jimmy Murray was a centre forward who possessed a relatively small stature.
+Today his name is cited in Roscommon and national Gaelic Athletic Association circles as a man to be emulated.